Week three of the new season takes the Tour to Korea for a brand-new event on a brand-new track.

 Remember, this is a fantasy golf column, not a travel guide, so apologies in advance.

 Nine Bridges was open for business in 2001 so while it’s new to the pros this week it didn’t just unlock the doors.
 The course sits at altitude of 3,500 feet and has two distinct nines.
-The front nine plays with a creek running through it (think Glen Abbey?) and the back nine goes through the hills (think Country Club of Austin) giving the players two different challenges.
+The front nine plays with a creek running through it (think Glen Abbey?) and the back nine goes through the hills (think Austin Country Club) giving the players two different challenges.

 The course, according to the pictures at PGATOUR.com, barely has any trees inside the cart paths so it looks relatively open.
 There are plenty of trees on the wrong side of the cart path so poor shots, as usual, will be penalized.